Toyota Previa: Japan

-In Japan, two smaller versions, the Toyota Estima Lucida and Toyota Estima Emina, were produced from January 1992, each of which were approximately 110 mm narrower and 70 mm shorter than the standard model.
+In Japan, two smaller versions, the Toyota Estima Lucida and Toyota Estima Emina, were produced from 13 January 1992, each of which were approximately 110 mm narrower and 70 mm shorter than the standard model.
 The original design continued to be sold in Japan, but became known as the "wide-body" Estima.

 The reason that the smaller Emina and Lucida models were developed is the vehicle tax system in Japan, which is based on the product of the length and width of the car; the smaller variants fall into a lower tax band.
 The Estima Emina and Estima Lucida were also available with a 2.2-liter diesel engine (3C-T and 3C-TE).
 In Japan, the Estima and Estima Emina were exclusive to the dealerships called Toyota Store.
 The Estima Lucida sold at Toyota Corolla Store dealerships.

-The two received small redesigns in 1994 and a facelift in 1996.
+The two received a minor facelift in 1995 and a facelift in 1996.